CRFricke/Authorization.Core/docs/Install-UI-Package.md

 ### Update the ApplicationDbContext class to derive from AuthUiContext

-**_Note:_** The following example shows the form to use when both the `AuthUiUser` and `AuthUiRole` classes have been extended (by ApplicationUser and ApplicationRole).
+**_Note:_** The following example shows the form to use when both the `AuthUiUser` and `AuthUiRole` classes have been extended (by "ApplicationUser" and "ApplicationRole").

 ```csharp
 using CRFricke.Authorization.Core.UI.Data;